 Procedures / Methodology (20%): This section of the exam comprises of 15 questions and is basically focused on Procedures and methodologies.
 To clear questions that fall into this category, it is very much needed to have knowledge on information architectures and also on security testing methods.

-Regulation / Policy (4%): This section of the CEH examination concentrates or focuses on the regulations and the policy issues and comprises of 5 questions.
+Regulation / Policy (4%): This section of the examination concentrates or focuses on the regulations and the policy issues and comprises of 5 questions.
 The sample questions can be focused on Payment Card Industry compliance related security policies or compliance regulations or any other area as specific.

 Ethics (2%): The final section of the exam constitutes questions on ethics, which is around 3 questions for the whole examination.
-This is more on the theory as like the professional code of conduct, EC-Council’s code of ethics and the appropriateness of hacking activities as such in various other contexts.
+This is more on the theory as like the professional code of conduct, it's code of ethics and the appropriateness of hacking activities as such in various other contexts.

-Until now you have understood the examination, the concentration of topics to go through for clearing your CEH examination.
-If you are willing to go the extra mile by not just clearing the CEH examination but also to make a mark for yourself in this line of business, then you have to take a look at the following points to ensure that you imbibe these in your preparation time.
+Until now you have understood the examination, the concentration of topics to go through for clearing your examination.
+If you are willing to go the extra mile by not just clearing the examination but also to make a mark for yourself in this line of business, then you have to take a look at the following points to ensure that you imbibe these in your preparation time.

-Follow a study-guide: Best series of documentation to follow for the CEH exams is from the EC-Council itself.
+Follow a study-guide: Best series of documentation to follow for the exams is from the itself.
 It is the most trusted documentation that one can follow and if you are in need of another resource to follow than the official documentation, then you can rely on this book from Amazon anyway.

-Testing yourself with practice questions: One of the best options to test your confidence levels before you take up the actual certification, is to take up mock-up tests on Skillset or on EC-Council website or MeasureUp.
+Testing yourself with practice questions: One of the best options to test your confidence levels before you take up the actual certification is to take up mock-up tests on Skillset or on website or MeasureUp.
 Please make it a point that you come to this leg of your preparation only when you complete the studies or else the moral will be down low without necessary preparation.

 In this article we have seen what takes it to be an ethical hacker, what needs to be gone through to be an ethical hacker.
 There are detailed steps on how to become an ethical hacker, how to prepare for it and also how to successfully complete the Certification examination.